AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.2.
 Temperature variability

-> Summary: GCM biases in interannual and multi-year temperature variability are relatively small
-> and aren't substantially modified by dynamical downscaling or bias correction.
-> In contrast, GCMs tend to overestimate the frequency of extended periods of persistent hot or cold weather.
-> Downscaling with RCMs tends to improve the representation of persistent extreme weather,
-> and it is typically improved further still by the use of the QDC delta change method.
-> In constrast, bias correction (univariate or multivariate) provides no appreciable improvement
-> in the frequency of persistent extreme weather.

-When considering general measures of temperature variaiblity such as the standard deviation of the annual timeseries with ("multi-annual variability") and without ("interannual variability") a 5-year running mean applied, GCM biases are a similiar magnitude for the historical and cross validation tasks.
-These biases are not appreciably modified by dynamical downscaling, univariate or multivariate bias correction (e.g. Figure 5.2.1).
+GCM biases in interannual and multi-year temperature variability were relatively small and were not substantially modified by dynamical downscaling or by most of the bias correction methods (e.g. Figure 5).
-The bias between the training and assessment periods in the AGCD data is reflected in the QDC biases (given that QDC perturbs observations as opposed to model data), which are slighly larger than the bias correction methods in this case.
+The exception was the MNRBC method, which unlike the other methods does attempt to explicitly correct for biases in variability at multiple time scales (Section 2.5.1).
+The MRNBC method was able to reduce biases in interannual and multi-year temperature variability on the historical task but actually inflated those biases on cross validation.
+This may suggest a degree of overfitting by the MRNBC method.

 <p align="center">
     <img src="figures/tasmax_interannual-variability-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png">
     <br>
     <em>
-      Figure 5.2.1: Bias in interannual variability (relative to the AGCD dataset) for the "cross validation" assessment task.
+      Figure 5: Bias in interannual variability (relative to the AGCD dataset) for the "cross validation" assessment task.
       Results are shown for a GCM (top left),
       RCM forced by that GCM (bottom left),